-Over-the-counter sales of medically important antibiotics administered in feed and water will end on January 1, 2017.
+Over-the-counter sales of medically important antibiotics administered in feed and water ended on or before January 1, 2018.
 Access to feed-grade antibiotics will require a veterinary feed directive (VFD) for a specific group of animals for a specific timeline as established by the herd veterinarian.
 Water medications will require a prescription.